What Is a Pay App In The Construction Industry?

 architect construction control design engineer reviewing a pay app

-If you’re involved in construction project management, understanding how pay apps work is critical to keeping projects funded, teams paid, and owners informed.
+If you work in construction project management, understanding pay applications is essential for ensuring projects are funded, teams are compensated, and owners are kept informed.

 What is A Pay App?

-A pay application, or pay app, is a formal request for payment, submitted by a contractor or subcontractor for work completed during a specific billing period.
-It outlines labor, materials, and any additional costs incurred, along with supporting documentation.
+A pay application, commonly referred to as a pay app, is a formal request for payment submitted by a contractor or subcontractor for work completed during a specific billing period.
+It details the labor, materials, and any additional costs incurred, along with the necessary supporting documentation.

-In short, it’s how contractors tell the owner: “Here’s what we’ve completed, and here’s what we’re owed.”
+In essence, this document serves as a way for contractors to communicate to the owner: “Here’s what we’ve completed, and here’s what we’re owed.”

 Typical Components of a Pay App